Duomo Florence tickets

 Tickets to visit the Duomo Florence

-When you visit the Duomo of Florence, you’re immersing yourself in a millennial history of beauty, culture, and spirituality.
-Explore the monumental complex of Santa Maria del Fiore, which includes the iconic Dome, the Cathedral, the Baptistery, the Bell Tower, the Museum, and the Basilica of Santa Reparata.
-These treasures define its identity and are among the top attractions in Florence.
-Don’t miss the chance to marvel at the intricate stained glass windows, the ornate marble facade, and the breathtaking views from the dome!
+When visitors explore the Duomo of Florence, they immerse themselves in a millennial history of beauty, culture, and spirituality.
+Travelers can discover the monumental complex of Santa Maria del Fiore, which includes the iconic Dome, the Cathedral, the Baptistery, the Bell Tower, the Museum, and the Basilica of Santa Reparata.

-The Florence Cathedral, officially known as the Cathedral of Santa Maria del Fiore, is centrally located at Piazza del Duomo in the heart of Florence, Ital…
+The Florence Cathedral, officially known as the Cathedral of Santa Maria del Fiore, is centrally located at Piazza del Duomo in the center of Florence, Italy.
+This historic square, surrounded by architectural marvels, is a hub of art, culture, and spirituality.

 About the Florence Duomo complex